Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 [[@wassermanHospitalCybersecurityRisks2022]]

 ## Why is healthcare especially vulnerable?
 There are several vulnerabilities in healthcare systems that are important to highlight.
-Interoperabli
+Interoperability, or the ability to share data between hospitals and other care providers, leads to more potential infiltration points.
+Out-of-date and unsupported operating systems and other systems, commonly seen in healthcare, also serve as major vulnerabilities.